 When someone asks you what the longest river in the United States is, you might immediately think of the Mississippi River.
 It’s a common mistake, as the Mississippi River is one of the most renowned rivers in the country.
 And to top that, the letters in the name “Mississippi River” sure make it look long enough.
 However, the Mississippi River isn’t the longest in the United States.
 Instead, the Missouri River holds this title.

 This river is known as the “Center of Life” on the Great Plains because it has provided food, trade, transportation, and exploration to millions of people over the years.
-It had a significant impact on American society in the past, and it continues to do so now and in the future.
+It had a significant impact on American society in the past, and it continues to do so now.
 The Missouri River watershed supports at least one-fourth of U.S. agriculture, allowing for the production of one-third of the country’s barley, oats, and wheat.
 Given the river’s famously lengthy route, one question remains: how deep is the Missouri River?
 This article will discuss the river’s depth, length, wildlife, and other facts.

 The Missouri River is known as the Big Muddy because of the large amount of sand and sediment that it accumulates.
 Despite its relatively shallow and variable depth, the Missouri is a fast flowing river because of the sheer volume of water that flows through it.
 This combination can make swimming or boating on the Missouri extremely treacherous as it is easy to get bogged down in hidden mud.
 Once the Missouri joins the Mississippi River, it becomes the largest river in the world.